WHAT IS A FUTON?

 The common American idea of a futon is a sofa that doubles as a guest bed.
 This along with construction are what differentiates a futon from a standard mattress.
 Futons are made up of compressed layers of material, such as organic cotton, wool, and latex.
 These layers are then tufted in place to keep all the batting secure and insure a long lasting product.
 Being made of mostly natural fibers and with little latex, if any, futons require more maintenance, and need to be flipped at least once every other week.
 A futon mattress is generally on the firm side of the mattress spectrum and with proper care should last between 8 and 15 years.

-We handcraft both shikibutons (the traditional Japanese style thin futon) and classic futons with various organic fills right here in our Seattle workshop.
+We handcraft both shikibutons (the traditional Japanese style thin futon) and classic futons with various organic fills right here in Washington.
 We make our futons with only the finest, locally sourced, organic and natural fibers; organic cotton, Eco-Wool, and natural and organic latex.
 We use no synthetics and no chemicals of any kind and the reason is simple, organic materials are better.
 A futon made with resilient organic cotton, wool, and latex will outlast the cheaper synthetic models by years, while maintaining their comfort and support.

 Some companies offer futons with spring cores.
 These futons generally do not last very long as springs don't hold up to the riggers of folding and unfolding a futon set-up.
 If springs are desired, we recommend buying a traditional innerspring mattress, such as the Soaring Heart Signature Mattress, the Aspen, which is built to much higher standards and with superior organic and natural materials.